January 27, 2026

 The Future Is Being Built Now

 Mass timber is no longer an experiment.
-It’s a proven, scalable building system that aligns with the future of construction: faster, cleaner, smarter, and more human.
+It is a proven, scalable building system aligned with the future of construction: faster, cleaner, smarter, and more human.